Thousands march in Cyprus' first gay pride, seeking equal rights

 Several ambassadors accredited to the island showed their support by attending.
 Austria’s ambassador Karl Mueller turned up with painted sideburns to resemble drag artist Conchita, the 2014 winner of the Eurovision song contest.

-“This is part of a person’s rights to express themselves freely and I think its high time to emphasis the rights for these groups,” Mueller told Reuters.
+“This is part of a person’s rights to express themselves freely and I think its high time to emphasise the rights for these groups,” Mueller told Reuters.
+(Reporting By Michele Kambas; Editing by Rosalind Russell)